jougene/jougene/README.md

 I am NodeJS Developer with good knowledge in infrastructure stuff.

-Interesting not only in Javascript but alse Golang, Rust, Elixir.
+Interesting not only in Javascript but also Golang, Rust, Elixir.

 ## My tech stack